picardjs/picard/README.md

 The major difference is that the `kind` is set to `native` for Native Federation.

-Note: Here we don't need to know any `container`.
+Note: Here we don't need to know any `remote-name` as this is fully defined by the referenced JSON file.

 ## Further Information